->125 million people are living with psoriasis
+Millions of people are living with psoriasis

-77% of psoriasis patients experience stigma
+77% of people living with psoriasis experience stigma

 Psoriasis can have a negative impact on patients’ overall mental health and emotional well-being—77% pf people living with psoriasis report experiencing stigmatization, and studies show increased rates of depression and anxiety in people living with psoriasis due to societal pressure.

 58% increased risk of a major cardiac event in people living with psoriasis